LEWES CROWN COURT

 JUDGE HAYWARD:

-I think that may be a little unfair, Mr. Nardecchia because although that
+I think that may be a little unfair, Mr. Nardecchia because although that as a fact is

-right, he said the work he did was done as part of his normal maintenance,
+right, he said the work he did was done as part of his normal maintenance, not

 because of the Notice.